phorton1/Arduino-theClock/docs/readme.md

 Given a general idea of the requirements of the project, I then proceeded into a **research phase** to learn as much as possible about these kinds of clocks before constructing one.
-I downloaded and analyzed virtually any clock design that I could, even if they did not match my construction criteria, just to get an idea of how other people had approached building wooden (or any) clocks.
+I downloaded and analyzed virtually any clock design that I could find, even if they did not match my construction criteria, just to get an idea of how other people had approached building wooden (or any) clocks.
 This included a number of complete **Fusion 360** designs, but also a number of available (free) online **books** about the subject.